unisave-cloud/docs/installation.md

 <img src="img/installation_missing-backend.png">

 This means, that your `Backend` folder is missing.
-The other options is that there's a wrong path to the folder set in Unisave preferences.
+Or that there's simply an incorrect path in the Unisave preferences window.